godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/overview.md

 ## Godwoken Public Networks

-odwoken is currently in active development.
-For more information on Godwoken public networks, see [godwoken](https://github.com/nervosnetwork/godwoken).
+ Godwoken is currently in active development.
+For more information on Godwoken public networks, see [godwoken](https://github.com/nervosnetwork/godwoken-info).

 A Godwoken v1 network can be deployed locally with Godwoken-Kicker in two ways, quick deployment and manual-build mode.
 For more information, refer to [godwoken-info](https://github.com/nervosnetwork/godwoken-info/tree/info).